qazxcdswe123/obsidian-hugo/content/JavaScript promise.md

 Promises are about making asynchronous code retain most of the lost properties of synchronous code such as flat indentation and one exception channel.

 A promise is commonly defined as **a proxy for a value that will eventually become available**.
 ![](https://img.ynchen.me/2022/09/45a744c38cf26022564ee5527535a188.png)

 ## Promise Executor
+Set the state and return the value.

 A Promise executor should call only one `resolve` or one `reject`.
 Once one state is changed `(pending => fulfilled or pending => rejected)`, that's all.
 Any further calls to `resolve` or `reject` will be ignored.

 The executor runs automatically and attempts to perform a job.
 When it is finished with the attempt, it calls `resolve` if it was successful or `reject` if there was an error.